-- On any particular assignment or particular assessment or for the whole course, the maximum grade is 100% and minimum grade is 0% - If you are an International Student, note that all grades are assessed using Canadian University standards b) Essays c) Exams & Special Exams d) Re-Evaluation
+- On any particular assignment or particular assessment or for the whole course, the maximum grade is 100% and minimum grade is 0% - If you are an International Student, note that all grades are assessed using Canadian University standards - If the Essay Research Assignment is removed or eliminated for any reason from this course, the 3% allocated for this assignment will be re-allocated to the Term 2 Essay (i.e. 12% to 15% for the Term 2 Essay) - If the Reading Quizzes assignment is removed or eliminated for any reason from this course, the 2% allocated for this assignment will be re-allocated to the March and April Exam, i.e. 1% to each respectively b) Essays c) Exams & Special Exams & Reading Quizzes d) Re-Evaluation